volcano-sh/website/content/en/docs/_index.md

 the open source community.

 Volcano is a Kubernetes Native System for High Performance Workload.
 It is a deployment/installation framework in K8s which maps domain specific framework term's/concept into common k8s concept of Jobs and Queue.
-It enables the domain specific features for framework using multiple scheduling options like faire-share, gang-scheduling for Tensor Flow training.
+It enables the domain specific features for framework using multiple scheduling options like fair-share, gang-scheduling for Tensor Flow training.

 It provides common services to HPW like enhanced job management with multiple pod-template, job management and job life-cycle management.
 It also provides alternative container runtime like Singularity.